quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part05_3.2_Catching_an.md

 The **trade-off** between magnitude and precision in floating-point numbers means that as the magnitude increases, the precision decreases, and vice versa.
 This is because there are a fixed number of bits (23 bits for the mantissa) that must be shared between representing the whole part and the fractional part of the number.
 ??x
 Explanation:
-- As the **magnitude** increases, more bits are allocated to represent the whole number, leaving fewer bits available for the fractional part (\(m\)), reducing precision.
+- As the **magnitude** increases, more bits are allocated to represent the whole number, leaving fewer bits available for the fractional part ($m$), reducing precision.
 - Conversely, as the magnitude decreases, fewer bits are used for the whole number, allowing more bits for the fractional part, increasing precision.

 ```java